grafana/alloy/docs/developer/release/3-update-version-in-code.md

     2. Move the unreleased changes we want to add to the release branch from `Main (unreleased)` to `VERSION (YYYY-MM-DD)`.

-    3. Update appropriate places in the codebase that have the previous version with the new version determined above.

-        First update `tools/gen-versioned-files/agent-version.txt` with the new `VERSION` and run:

-        ```
-        make generate-versioned-files
-        ```

-        Next, commit the changes (including those to `tools/gen-versioned-files/agent-version.txt`, as a workflow will use this version to ensure that the templates and generated files are in sync).

-        * Do **not** update the `operations/helm` directory.
-It is updated independently from Agent releases.

 3. Create a PR to merge to main (must be merged before continuing).

     - Release Candidate example PR [here](https://github.com/grafana/agent/pull/3065)